frj/mcp-demo/README.md

   processes the prompt and returns its response.

-In this case the LLM Client (or MCP Host) application is [mcphost](https://github.com/mark3labs/mcphost) which is LLM console application written in golang that supports both MCP server integration and ollama hosted LLMs.
+In this case the LLM Client (or MCP Host) application is [mcphost](https://github.com/mark3labs/mcphost) which is a LLM console application written in golang that supports both MCP server integration and ollama hosted LLMs.

 The MCP server is implemented using the [MCP Kotlin SDK](https://github.com/modelcontextprotocol/kotlin-sdk)